-Multi-factor authentication (MFA), sometimes called two-factor authentication, requires the use of a physical device in addition to a password when logging into an account.
-Without both factors – the device and the password – you cannot login.
-This makes a stolen password alone effectively worthless.
+Multi-factor Authentication (MFA), or two-factor authentication, requires a one-time code provided by a physical device in addition to a password when logging into an account.
+Without both factors – the code and the password – you cannot login.
+Rendering a stolen password useless.

 How does the Mines multi-factor authentication system work?